TeacherDevlopment/skype-chat-extract/README.md

-exportfile     Name of the file to export to (optional, defaults to ./{timestamp}.csv) outputchatname Name to use in the output file for this chat (optional, defaults to Skype chat name) authormap      An object mapping Skype usernames to the target service (optional, example: { 'john.doe': 'jdoe' })
+exportfile     Name of the file to export to (optional, defaults to ./{timestamp}.csv) outputchatname Name to use in the output file for this chat (optional, defaults to Skype chat name) authormap      An object mapping Skype usernames to the target service (optional, example: { 'john.doe': 'jdoe' }) formattime     If specified (no value required) timestamps will be formatted in 'YYYY-MM-DD H:i:s Z' format (optional)
 ```

 ## Author